pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ```
  **Configure Replica Node**

-Before the replica node starts replicating data from the master node, you need to create a copy of the primary node’s data directory to the replica’s data directory.
+Before the replica node starts replicating data from the primary node, you need to create a copy of the primary node’s data directory to the replica’s data directory.
 To achieve this first, stop the PostgreSQL service on the replica node using below command.

 ```console
 sudo systemctl stop postgresql